vennemp/ai-jupyter-notebooks/README.md

 1. [`agents-bedrock-chain-lab.ipynb`](agents-bedrock-chain-lab.ipynb): This lab runs through chaining agent output together.
 NOT COMPLETE
 2. [`agents-bedrock-lab.ipynb`](agents-bedrock-lab.ipynb): This lab runs through building custom tools for LLM to invoke.
 3. [`klarna-plugin-chatgpt-lab.ipynb`](klarna-plugin-chatgpt-lab.ipynb): This lab runs through using a custom third party API to enhance your LLM performance.
+4. [`bedrock-streaming-output.ipynb`](bedrock-streaming-output.ipynb): This lab goes through streaming output back to a user.

 ## Installation